rotki/rotki/docs/api.rst

       {
           "result": {
               "all_eth_tokens": [{
                   "address": "0x6810e776880C02933D47DB1b9fc05908e5386b96",
                   "symbol": "GNO",
                   "name": "Gnosis token",
                   "decimal": 18
               }, {
                   "address": "0x255Aa6DF07540Cb5d3d297f0D0D4D84cb52bc8e6",
                   "symbol": "RDN",
                   "name": "Raiden Network Token",
                   "decimal": 18
-	      },
-	      ...
-	      ],
+              }],
               "owned_eth_tokens": ["RDN", "DAI"]
           },
           "message": ""
       }

-   :reqjson list(dict) all_eth_tokens: A list of token information for all tokens that Rotki knows about.
+   :resjson list[object] all_eth_tokens: A list of token information for all tokens that Rotki knows about.
 Each entry contains the checksummed address of the token, the symbol, the name and the decimals.
-   :reqjson list(str) owned_eth_tokens: A list of the symbols of all the tokens the user tracks/owns.
+   :resjson list[string] owned_eth_tokens: A list of the symbols of all the tokens the user tracks/owns.

+   Each token in ``"all_eth_tokens"`` contains the following keys:

+   :resjsonarr string address: The address of the token's contract.
+   :resjsonarr string symbol: The symbol of the ethereum token.
+   :resjsonarr string name: The name of the token
+   :resjsonarr integer decimals: The number of decimals the token uses.

    :statuscode 200: Tokens succesfully queried.
    :statuscode 409: User is not logged in.